 1.3.
 Chance constrained OPF: motivation.
-To motivate the problem we outline how generator output is modulated, in real time, in response to fluctuations of demand.
-Suppose we have computed, using OPF, the output p_i for each generator i assuming constant demands d.
+To motivate our approach we outline how generator output is modulated, in real time, in response to demand fluctuations.
+Suppose we have computed, using OPF, the output $p_i$ for each generator i assuming constant demands d.
 Let $\hat{d}(t)$ be the vector of real-time demands at time t.
-Then so-called "frequency control", or more properly, primary and secondary controls in combination that we will also call in the sequel "affine" control, will reset generator outputs to quantities $\hat{p}i(t)$ according to the following scheme
+Then so-called "frequency control", or more properly, primary and secondary controls in combination will achieve (altogether, on the scale of minutes) the following outputs to quantities $\hat{p}i(t)$